-Tommy Connor is in his third year as a Utah assistant coach under head coach Larry Krystkowiak.
-It is his second stint with the Utes, following four years as an assistant coach under the late Rick Majerus from 1994-97.
-Connor, a former Utah player (1986-88, 1990), returns to his alma mater after a very successful 12-year stint as the head coach at Westminster College (NAIA).
+Tommy Connor is in his fifth year as a Utah assistant coach under head coach Larry Krystkowiak.
+During the summer of 2014, Connor was elevated to the title of associate head coach.
+This is Connor's second stint with the Utes, following four years as an assistant under the late Rick Majerus from 1994-97.
+Connor, a former Utah player (1986-88, 1990), returned to his alma mater after a very successful 12-year stint as the head coach at Westminster College (NAIA).

 In a stellar 12-year career at Westminster, Connor led the Griffins to a 264-114 (.698) overall record, while proving even more dominant in Frontier Conference play with a 126-40 (.759) mark.
 Those numbers become more impressive when considering that Connor built the program from scratch after it was reinstated prior to the 1999-2000 season.

 Under Connor, Westminster posted 10 seasons with at least 20 wins, including nine straight from 2002-2011.
-The Griffins have won seven regular-season Frontier Conference championships and two conference tournament titles.
-Connor is a five-time Frontier Conference Coach of the Year and his teams qualified for nine NAIA National Championship appearances.
+The Griffins won seven regular-season Frontier Conference championships and two conference tournament titles.
+Connor was a five-time Frontier Conference Coach of the Year and his teams qualified for nine NAIA National Championship appearances.

 Connor coached 17 players to NAIA All-American status and had one NAIA National Player of the Year.
 The Griffins also had five players named Frontier Conference Player of the Year and saw 36 players earn all-conference honors.
 Westminster was also successful in the classroom as 44 players earned NAIA Scholar Athlete honors and 108 players were named Academic All-Frontier Conference.
 Westminster led the nation with the most NAIA Scholar Athletes in back-to-back years from 2009-2011.

-Connor has been married to his wife Kathryn for 24 years.
-He has a son, Jake, and two daughters Sydney and Cass.
+Connor has been married to his wife Kathryn for over 25 years.
+He has a son, Jake, who will suit up for the Utes this season, as well as two daughters, Sydney and Cass.